How to wipe all personal data and erase your iPhone and iPad

 How to erase all data from your iPhone or iPad

 As long as you use a passcode, iOS devices are hardware encrypted.
-That means making your data absolutely inaccessible is as simple as throwing away the encryption key. iOS will still erase everything, however, and return you to the setup process, so that you have a nice, clean device to start over with or sell.
+That means making your data inaccessible is as simple as throwing away the encryption key. iOS will still erase your iPhone or iPad, however, and return you to the setup process so that you have a clean device to start over with or sell.

 - Launch the Settings app from the Home screen of your iPhone or iPad.